MrFrosty1234/Explorer2/README.md

     * Resizing the Java preview pane works better and more consistently across browsers
     * The Java preview pane consistently gets scrollbars when needed
     * The Java preview pane is hidden by default on phones
-    * Internet Explorer 11 should work
+    * Internet Explorer.Explorer 11 should work
     * Large dropdown lists display properly on lower res screens
     * Disabled buttons are now visually identifiable as disabled
     * A warning is shown if a user selects a TFOD sample, but their device is not compatible